 appear stamped at the same 10 Hz read instant.
 To fix this, name one

-port ts and udpsink uses it as the JSON timestamp instead:
+port ts and netsink uses it as the timestamp instead:

 { src="ramp.out", tgt="sink.ts", config = { buffer_len = 16 } },